“Oh darling! You can’t fix yourself by breaking someone else!”

 They may destroy one’s reputation and social life.

-Over the last decade, websites have emerged which make money from these shots.
-Women are primarily the victims of these websites though some men are also targets.
+Over the last decade, websites that make money from these shots have emerged.
+Women are primarily the victims of these websites, though some men are also targets.
 These photos do more than humiliate the victim.
-But it can affect every aspect of a person’s life, including their work and family.
+However, it can affect every aspect of a person’s life, including work and family.

 Get help